ilmanzo/ilmanzo.github.com/content/post/containerday2024.md

 - Practical applications in performance tuning and security

-**PlatformOps with Crossplane: Building Next-Gen Kubernetes Platforms** Daniele Monti's presentation on "PlatformOps with Crossplane" was another highlight.
-It shed light on how Crossplane is changing the game in Kubernetes-based platform engineering.
+**PlatformOps with Crossplane: Building Next-Gen Kubernetes Platforms** Daniele Monti's presentation on *"PlatformOps with Crossplane"* was another highlight.
+He explained on how Crossplane is changing the game in Kubernetes-based platform engineering.
 Takeaways:

 - Crossplane's role in abstracting complex infrastructure